nim-lang/Nim/doc/manual_experimental_strictnotnil.rst

 nil
 -------

-The default kind of nilability types is nilable : they can have the value ``nil``.
+The default kind of nilability types is the nilable kind: they can have the value ``nil``.
 If you have a non-nilable type ``T``, you can use ``T nil`` to get a nilable type for it.